FAIRNS/sentence-processing-MEG-LSTM/Code_clean/README.md

 TBC

-# PART 2 - re-generate figures 1-4 in the paper:
+# PART 2 - regenerate figures 1-4 in the paper:
 ----------------------------------------------

 The scripts in this part require that:
 - stimulus and metadata files for the *Nounpp* NA-task are in *Data/Stimuli/*: *nounpp.text* and *nounpp.info*, respectively.
 - LSTM activations for the *Nounpp* NA-task are in *Data/LSTM/nounpp.pkl*.
-- The LSTM model is saved in *Data/LSTM/models/hidden650_batch128_dropout0.2_lr20.0.cpu.pt* (the model can be downloaded from the [colorlessgreenRNNs repo](https://github.com/facebookresearch/colorlessgreenRNNs/tree/master/data))
+- The LSTM model is saved in *Data/LSTM/models/hidden650_batch128_dropout0.2_lr20.0.pt* (the model can be downloaded from the [colorlessgreenRNNs repo](https://github.com/facebookresearch/colorlessgreenRNNs/tree/master/data))

 Launch the following commands from the root folder of the project and make sure that the paths specified in the arguments are indeed according to your local data organization.